React-js-Mastery/react-interview-quetion-answer/README.md

-<h1>React Interview Question / Answer</h1>
+# React Interview Question / Answer

+<h3>1.
+What is React and Feature of React?</h3>

 <details>

-    <summary><h3>1.
-What is React and Feature of React?</h3></summary>
+<summary>Answer:</summary>

-React is a JavaScript library that helps you build user interfaces for your websites or web applications.
-Think of it as a set of tools that make it easier for you to create interactive and dynamic elements on your web pages.
+<p>React is a JavaScript library that helps you build user interfaces for your websites or web applications.
+Think of it as a set of tools that make it easier for you to create interactive and dynamic elements on your web pages. </p>

 **features of React:**